Apple's Spring Loaded event: The five biggest announcements | ZDNet

 After showing off a sneak preview of the second season of the hit show Ted Lasso, which launches July 23, Apple announced the new Apple TV 4K with an A12 Bionic processor.

-The updated Apple TV will play HDR content, and now AirPlay will support high-frame-rate HRD for watching your iPhone 12 videos recorded in Dolby Vision HDR.
+The updated Apple TV will play HDR content, and now AirPlay will support high-frame-rate HDR for watching your iPhone 12 videos recorded in Dolby Vision HDR.

 Another cool feature will use your iPhone's camera to scan your TV's color balance, and then give that data to the new Apple TV.
 In turn, you should see an improved picture quality and colors without having to tune the TV yourself.